MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ## Create a new Connector

 To use the Generic CSV Connector in MIM 2016, the MIM administrator needs to perform the following steps:
-* Create a management agent (MA) using the ECMA2Host extension.
+* Open the create new management agent (MA) window from the MIM Sync Service Manager.
 * Select the Generic CSV Connector as the connector type.
 * Provide the file path and name of the CSV file to be imported or exported.
 * Specify the file encoding, value separator, multi-value separator, and text qualifier for the CSV file.